luminaxster/CS211-spring-2024-P1/README.md

 - **Soundness**: Accurate parsing, object creation, and humanoid/singularity identification. **All methods carry equal weight, yet related methods if not implemented will cause a negative chain effect in your grade.**
 - **Code Quality**: Organization, readability, adherence to the principles presented in class, and object-oriented design within this project.
 - **Documentation**: Clear comments explaining code sections and decision-making processes. **Required** on method and control blocks.
+### MK1: Don't implicitly or explicitly import anything not already given to you by Java.

 ## Submission Guidelines
+### MK2: Don't implicitly or explicitly import anything not already given to you by Java.
 Upload to GradeScope's P1 assigment your Java files for `SystemWhole.java`, `Machine.java`, and `ShapeAnalyzer.java` (No need for `PartState.java`, you must not modify this file), ensuring your code is well-tested and documented.

+In the event that you're not able to complete all the methods in time, submit what you have, **MAKE SURE YOUR CODE COMPILES**.
+If your code compile and can't easily be fixed, the method causing the problem will likely have a lot of its points docked off.

+When you submit on Gradescope, don't think the tests checking your code before the deadline are a comprehensive check of your code; they're there tell you if your code compiles, has any privacy/scope problems, and passes surface-level testing.

 ## Deadline
 **GradeScope P1 deadline is THE deadline**